-Bungie Previews ‘Destiny 2: Warmind’ Changes Like Heroic Strikes With Rotating Modifiers
+Bungie Previews ‘Destiny 2: Warmind’ Changes, Like Heroic Strikes With Rotating Modifiers

 - Glass: Players Health and Shields are halved, but recharge rates are doubled.

-- Blackout: Radar is disabled, and enemies do 20x increased melee damage
+- Blackout: Radar is disabled, and enemies do 20x increased melee damage.

-- Iron: Enemies no longer stagger, and health pools are increased by 50%
+- Iron: Enemies no longer stagger, and health pools are increased by 50 percent.

-- Grounded: Players take 5x damage while airborne
+- Grounded: Players take 5x damage while airborne.

 Nightfall Strikes Challenge Card